sburtner/critical_infrastructure/README.md

 ## Acknowledgments

 * Alan Liu, distinguished professor in the English department at UCSB and founding scholar of Critical Infrastructure
-* My dog, Flower, for always being there for me.
 * Stephen Skilton, for the suggestion to use GitHub and Jekyll for my blog posts!
 Thanks Steve!